Island Games: Dominant squash performance leads day five gold rush

 Sprinters cruise to finals appearances

-In the 400-metres, both Karim Murray (50.57) and Sherlock Brooks (49.04) will take aim at their first medal of the games after qualifying for finals Wednesday afternoon.
+In the 400-metres, both Karim Murray (50.57) and Sherlock Brooks (49.04) will take aim at their first medal of the games after qualifying for semifinals Wednesday afternoon.
 Jeavhon Jackson advanced to the Thursday’s semifinals of the 100-metres after crossing the finish line in a time of 11.16 in Heat One.
 Both Danneika Lyn (25.60) and Danielle Bailey (25.96) also qualified for semifinals in the 200-metres heats.
 Tiffany Cole missed narrowly out on qualifying for semifinals in the women’s 800-metres with a time 2:19.42.
 Victor Magalhaes also missed out on qualifying in the 1,500 metres with a time of 4:13.73.
 He finished 13th in the 5,000 metres, clocking 15:56.68.
 Aijah Lewis finished sixth in high jump by clearing 1.45-metres.

 Swimming